 - The views of the student and parent are very important to us.
-We will talk to your daughter and her parent/carer on several occasions before she arrives at the school in September {Parent information evening, SEND parent and student induction day, SEND student and TA transition day, SEND student screening day, Full induction day} - All students sit a literacy and maths test in the April. - All students attend an interview with their parent/carer in May. - The SENCo speaks with primary schools and attends year 6 annual reviews. - Many students, both SEND and non-SEND, are invited in for screening in June to see if we think your daughter may need extra help when she arrives. - Teachers and the SENCo track attendance, punctuality, behaviour and progress on a half termly basis. - The SENCo and teachers will speak to your daughter to find out how she is coping. - All parent/carers of SEND students are invited in for a 'getting to know you' coffee morning in September when we can listen to and answer anything that has come up in the first 2 weeks - Information is shared with parents.
+We will talk to your daughter and her parent/carer on several occasions before she arrives at the school in September {Parent information evening, SEND parent and student induction day, SEND student and TA transition day, SEND student screening day, Full induction day} - All students sit a literacy and maths test in the April. - All students attend an interview with their parent/carer in May. - The SENDCo speaks with primary schools and attends year 6 annual reviews. - Many students, both SEND and non-SEND, are invited in for screening in June to see if we think your daughter may need extra help when she arrives. - Teachers and the SENDCo track attendance, punctuality, behaviour and progress on a half termly basis. - The SENDCo and teachers will speak to your daughter to find out how she is coping. - All parent/carers of SEND students are invited in for a 'getting to know you' coffee morning in September when we can listen to and answer anything that has come up in the first 2 weeks - Information is shared with parents.

-2. What should I do if I think my child/young person may have SEN?
+2. What should I do if I think my child/young person may have SEND?

-- Please contact your daughter's tutor or Head of Year - The Head of Year will speak to the SENCo - If your child has an Educational Health Care Plan (EHCP) the school will offer support in line with this for students who are able to access the core offer with support
+- Please contact your daughter's tutor or Head of Year - The Head of Year will speak to the SENDCo - If your child has an Education, Health and Care Plan (EHCP) the school will offer support in line with the provision set out in this document where the school can meet individual needs.